Fay Sampson’s Family History

 At first, he lived at Sidbury, two miles north of Sidmouth on the Devon coast.

 MARGARET PRUDHOME was from another landed family.
 She was the daughter of John Prudhome of Pridhamsleigh and Upton Prodhome in East Devon.
-Her mother, whose first name is unknown, was a younger sister of the powerful but ill-fated Bishop Walter Stapledon of Exeter.
-Another Stapledon sister married Nicholas’s uncle, Sir William Hereward, and a third married Thomas Keynes.
+Her mother, whose first name is unknown, was a younger sister of the powerful but ill-fated Bishop Walter Stapeldon of Exeter.
+Another Stapeldon sister married Nicholas’s uncle, Sir William Hereward, and a third married Thomas Keynes.
 The Keynes and Whiting families were connected long before Humphrey Keynes married Mary Whiting in the 16th century.

 John Prudhome’s son and heir was Margaret’s brother Thomas.
 She also had a younger sister Elizabeth.
 The family seat was at the manor of Upton Prudhome in the parish of Payhembury, five miles west of Honiton.

-Her uncle Walter Stapledon was a wealthy and influential bishop.
+Her uncle Walter Stapeldon was a wealthy and influential bishop.
 He endowed a number of educational institutions.
 He was treasurer under the unpopular King Edward II, and was murdered in 1326 by a London mob, while holding the city for the unpopular king.

 Another of Margaret’s uncles was Sir Richard Stapledon, a puisne, or junior, judge.
 Though Margaret probably married Nicholas after their deaths, her family was well-connected enough to advance Nicholas’s legal and political career.